narphorium/sketch2canvas/README.md

 2. Under **Restricted mode**, click **Turn on and reload**.
 3. Under **Community plugins**, click **Browse** then use the search field at the top of screen to search for “Cannoli”.
 4. Select **Cannoli** and click **Install**.
-5. Click the **X** to close the plugin directory.
+5. Click the "x" to close the plugin directory.
 6. You should now see **Cannoli** listed under your **Installed Plugins**
 7. Flip the toggle switch beside the **Cannoli** plugin to enable it for your vault.
 8. Now click the gear icon beside the **Cannoli** plugin and add your API key so that Cannoli can make calls to an LLM.

+> [!NOTE]
-**Note:** Unfortunately the Anthropic client [is currently not working](https://github.com/DeabLabs/cannoli/issues/41) in Cannoli so you will need to use another provider if you want to run your canvases.
+> Unfortunately the Anthropic client [is currently not working](https://github.com/DeabLabs/cannoli/issues/41) in Cannoli so you will need to use another provider if you want to run your canvases.

 Now there should be a Cannoli icon in the left activity bar.
 When you have an Obsidian canvas file open you can click this button to run the prompt.